 Collaboration: Working Together Toward Your Goals.
 Cognitive behavioral therapy uses a collaborative approach in which the therapist and client work together to develop specific goals for treatment, identify specific problems and develop solutions.
 From the initial session, I will emphasize that therapy is a working partnership and that successful treatment depends on active participation in therapy and a willingness to engage in new behaviors and to test out new ways of thinking.
 The most effective approach to exploring problems and developing solutions is not giving advice or direction but helping clients discover helpful solutions using open-ended questioning and exploration sometimes called “Socratic Questioning”.

 An Active and Structured Therapy: Cognitive behavioral therapy tends to be an active, directive, structured type of therapy in which each session has a specific “agenda” or set of problems to be worked on that is mutually identified by the client and the therapist.
-You are expected to be an active partner in therapy including identifying problems, setting the agenda for sessions, trying out new thoughts and behaviors, setting up experiments to test out and develop solutions, and doing activities between sessions (called “homework”).
+You are expected to be an active partner in therapy including identifying problems, setting the agenda for sessions, trying out new thoughts and behaviors, setting up experiments to test out and develop solutions, and doing activities between sessions (called 'action plans' or 'homework').
 I will also ask you to give me periodic feedback to the therapist about how things are going in the therapy and to identify any concerns or issues about treatment.